 The same thing happens when there are delays at the airport we find ourselves bellied up to a bar drinking cold beer and eating chicken wings.
 Actually we are now convinced that the best airport food is most likely chicken wings.
 We would rather throw back chicken wings instead of a non-mentionable double cheeseburger.
 Last year it became a game to eat chicken wings at every airport in search of the best.
 Over our last platter of over saturated fat, we once again questioned why no one serves platters of Baked Buffalo Wings.

-After chatting about what we should eat during the Super Bowl and what were the best foods to be served, buffalo wings was the first thing that came up.
-Is it even the Superbowl without a platter of killer wings?
-Lenny decided to tackle the task of making the best chicken wings.
+After chatting about what were the best foods to be served during Super Bowl it was decided that buffalo wings are a must.
+Is it even really the Super bowl without a platter of killer wings?
+Lenny decided to tackle the task of creating the best baked chicken wing recipes.
 After many conversations about which way to go, Cajun, Asian, Portuguese, Ukrainian, we decided that some things are meant to be traditional.
-And America football, deserves a traditional buffalo wing.
+America football deserves a traditional buffalo wing.

 Be sure to serve these killer wings with a classic blue cheese dressing.
 You are going to have your guests eating out of your hands!

 - Let the chicken wings sit for the recommended thirty minutes as it brings them to room temperature and they cook more evenly.

 - Serve with Classic Blue Cheese Dressing